Code-Institute-Submissions/laila-ba-Project1/README.md

   * I fixed this by adding a z-index:10 so that the icons can be selected aswell as the hamburger menu is opened on a smaller device.
 My mentor helped me correct this issue and explained to me the purpose of a "z-inex".

 ## Deployment

+This project has been deployed using github pages and i have used the following process to do so:

+**Deploying a GitHub Repository via GitHub Pages**

+*